Strong correlations in ABC-stacked trilayer graphene: Moir\'{e} is important: ABC-TLG Parameters

-For the Hartree-Fock studies without the {moir\'{e}} potential we employ a UV cutoff of $k_{max} = 0.1 a_0^{-1}$, with convergence testing performed upto $N=91 \times 91$ mesh grid for the electron doped regime.
-When including the {moir\'{e}} potential, due to the additionally required momentum points in $\bfk + \bfG$ in Eq. \ref{eq_moire_potential}, we employ a UV cutoff of $k_{max} = 0.2 a_0^{-1}$ with $N=131 \times 131$ mesh grid ({with convergence consistency established up to $N=141 \times 141$ for $u_d = 30$ meV and up to $N=141 \times 141$ for $u_d = -20$ meV}) for the Hartree-Fock studies for the hole-doped regime.
-The Hartree-Fock mean field self-consistent solutions are obtained using standard fixed point iteration schemes (in conjunction with Steffensen's methods to boost computation speed) {with moderate parallel computing resources (up to $\sim40$ cores for \moire potential implementation)}. {The exact location of the phase boundaries (in density) for the various displacement field strengths can be determined more precisely with finer mesh sizes and with more number of electronic density points; nonetheless, the types of broken-symmetry phases, their locations, and the development of the insulating phases, are sufficiently determined with the aforedescribed mesh size and number of electronic densities.
+{The exact location of the phase boundaries (in density) for the various displacement field strengths can be determined more precisely with finer mesh sizes and with more number of electronic density points; nonetheless, the types of broken-symmetry phases, their locations, and the development of the insulating phases, are sufficiently determined with the aforedescribed mesh size and number of electronic densities.
 For clarity, the phase diagrams were generated with eighty-three density points (with the exception of $u_d = 25$ meV, where one-hundred-and-thirty-five density points were used to carefully discern the phase boundary close to the $\nu = -3$ insulator). }